 Jump to Section

-Trust deeds are alternatives to traditional mortgages in states that allow them.
+Trust deeds are sometimes used instead of mortgages to secure a loan against the property in some states.
+In other states, trust deeds are used in conjunction with a mortgage loan.
 They offer lenders protection to take swift legal action if the home loan defaults.
 It’s essential to have the correct language in place to serve this document’s intended purpose.

 In this article, we examine what to know about drafting and using trust deeds: